AlbanMontaigu/docker-nginx/README.md

 This image aims to be my personal nginx front server but you can use it if you want.

-Mainly it is configured by default to act as a **proxy server** and espacially (but no exclusive) for php applications when linked with a container from [nginx-php](https://hub.docker.com/r/amontaigu/nginx-php/).
+Mainly it is configured by default to act as a **proxy server** and especially (but not exclusive) for php applications when linked with a container from [nginx-php](https://hub.docker.com/r/amontaigu/nginx-php/).

 ## References and documentation